-Wait—My Insurance Company WON’T Tell Me I’m About to Be Sued?
+Wait—My Insurance Company Won’t Tell Me I’m Being Sued For a Car Accident?

 If your automobile insurance company had information that you were about to be sued, you would probably like to know.
 However, they may not ever share this information with you.
 As odd as it sounds, it is true.
 We see it every day.

 Imagine you're driving and you get in a wreck.
 The person in the other vehicle, John, seeks medical attention.
 He visits his doctor and goes to rehabilitation.
 John has medical bills and has experienced pain and suffering.
 John has incurred $10,000 in medical costs.
 John believes that you are at fault for the wreck and hires an attorney.
 You may be thinking, “Well, I am glad I've paid my insurance premiums.
 That's what I have insurance for!”
 But the reality is, you may not even know this process is going on and you may not even find out about it until you're personally served with the lawsuit naming you as a defendant.